savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 - both. definition of "honest" means "well connected" and that is up to the implementer of the protocol. will probably be late in the order.

-A new design for a Blockchain Virtual Machine
+Talk 5: A new design for a Blockchain Virtual Machine {#talk5}
 --------
 By Cathy Yun, Dan Robinson et al, at Chain